yumin-chen/schemascript/ReadMe.md

 # SchemaScript

-**SchemaScript** is a data-centric ORM for declaratively defining database schemas with maximum type safety and constraint enforcement.
-Built as an abstraction over backends like Drizzle ORM, it offers a fluent API running securely within a sandboxed Rust runtime.
+**SchemaScript** is an *ECMAScript-based* **data-centric** ORM that lets you *declaratively* define database schemas with maximum type safety and constraint enforcement.
+It's built as an abstraction over low-level backends like Drizzle ORM, offering a fluent API running securely within a sandboxed Rust runtime.

 ---